 The union contends that management improperly bumped the grievant from his hold down.
 The union contends they never agreed that there was under time in the unit.
 The union goes on to contend there are two (2) auxiliary routes at this station and the time from those routes should be used for the alleged under time instead of bumping carriers from their hold downs.
 The union contends that bumping carriers off opts should only occur as a last resort.
-The union goes on to state that on this day the unit used 26.97 hours of overtime, 2.78 hours of penalty overtime.
+The union goes on to state that on this day the unit used 15.14 hours of overtime.

-The union requests the carrier be paid for the mileage, 17 Miles, from his hold down station to the Hackberry Station.
+The union requests the carrier be paid for the mileage, 10 Miles, from his hold down station to the Las Jardines Station.
 They also request \$50.00 for removing him from his hold down.